 1922 Unfortunately, sales had not been good, so Arthur Hagg tried fitting the 349cc Barr and Stroud sleeve-valve engine.
 This was to give more power and less noise, but it did little to improve matters.

 Note: For 1923 and 1924 the same engine was fitted to a conventional machine and sold as the HT, but then production ceased.

-HT were motorcycles produced from 1922 to 1924 by Arthur Hagg of Park Street, a village in Hertfordshire.
+HT motorcycles were produced from 1922 to 1924 by Arthur Hagg.
 The initials originally stood for Hagg Tandem (produced under that name from 1920 to 1922).

 1924 Sales were still poor so it was the final year for the HT.

 The Hagg has now fully passed its experimental stage.
 The mechanism is almost entirely enclosed by means of aluminium plates, which not only serve to endose the moving parts, but act as efficient windshields.
 Pressed steel enters largely into the construction and is employed in the tank, rear forks, and rear mudguards, which enclose a very large portion of the back wheel.
 The frame, incorporating the engine cradle, gear box carrier, and under shield, is made of heavy tubing, while the rear wheel is sprung by means of a single leaf spring.